 Parivrtta Janu Sirsasana (Revolved Head to Knee Pose) is an intermediate level pose for yoga practitioners.
-It is an intense stretch which improves your limberness and flexibility.
-Parivrtta Janu Sirsasana is a Sanskrit word; in which the meaning of Parivrtta means Revolved, Janu stands for Knee and the word Shirsa represents the head.
-You have to master in basic stretching asana, after that practice Revolved Head to Knee Pose.
+It is an intense stretch that improves your limberness and flexibility.
+Parivrtta Janu Sirsasana is a Sanskrit word; in which the meaning of Parivrtta means Revolved, Janu stands for Knee, and the word Shirsa represents the head.
+You have to master in basic stretching asana after that practice Revolved Head to Knee Pose.

 Steps of Parivrtta Janu Sirsasana (Revolved Head-to-Knee Pose)

 - Sit down on the floor with widely open legs in forwarding direction (in front of you).

 - Now bend your left leg and fold your foot in your groin.

 - After that bend your right knee on a small scale and move it close to your right hip.